NoobDeveloper412/school-it/README.md

   ```bash
   yarn run dev
   ```
-- or try to build project deploy project using:
+- or try to build & deploy project using:
   ```bash
   yarn run build
   ```